-Over the past 30 years, countless individuals have contributed to Jigsaw’s body of work.
+Over the past 30 years, a team of seasoned executives and longtime collaborators have contributed to Jigsaw’s body of work and are integral to the company’s success.
 Below is a short list of current staff and key collaborators.

 Stacey joined Jigsaw as VP of Production and Development in the Spring of 2012 and will work alongside Jigsaw founder and creative force, Alex Gibney, to oversee and cultivate a dynamic slate of documentaries and both fiction and non-fiction episodic television.
 With over fifteen years in the business, Offman has worked across both film and TV producing numerous high profile documentaries and non-fiction series across major networks: IFC, Comedy Central, F/X, History Television, OLN, Alliance Atlantis and the Canadian Broadcasting Corporation.
 Recently, Stacey was Morgan Spurlock’s producing partner (Where in the World is Osama Bin Laden, What Would Jesus Buy? and 30 Days for F/X).
 Prior to working with Spurlock, she served as supervising producer for Emmy-nominated Borderline TV (2003-2005) and Head of Production/Development and senior producer at Academy-Award® nominated Paperny Entertainment in Vancouver, Canada (1998-2003).